Onnrr/BATTLE_SHIPS_CLIENT/README.md

 #### Bugs
 * Chat messages seem weird when returned to lobby
-* Notification deletes are random

 #### TODO
-* Warnings using jfoenix in login-signup etc.
+* Warnings in login,signup, delete account etc.
 * Dynamic score table update (might add profiles so names will be links to them)
 * Message notification (Automatically deletes when the chat is opened)
 * Notification order (new notifications should be on top)
-* Styling like there is no tomorrow
+* Styling
-* Add a decent how to play
+* how to play
-* Add countdown to game
 * Loading

 #### MAYBE LATER